 In all these pronouncements, Islam is represented as foreign to Europe.
 Even when politicians do talk positively about Islam in Europe, they tend to stick to the large Muslim populations in the United Kingdom, France, or Germany, most of whom arrived relatively recently.
 If Islam isn’t foreign to Europe, the narrative goes, then it’s new—something it’ll take Europeans (at least those who are practicing Christians) time to get used to.

-Hungary would like you to believe Islam is foreign to Europe.
-But this is false.
 But this is false.
 Not just because Europe is an idea, and not a physical reality.
 Not just because nationalisms are imagined, constructed, and selectively edited.
 Not just because Islam, like Christianity and Judaism, is a Near Eastern religion.

 The truth is that Muslims have lived in Europe for centuries.
 And while Germany and France have the largest Muslim populations of any nation in Europe (unless we’re counting Russia or Turkey), the European Union member with the highest percentage of Muslims is actually Bulgaria.